 Hello to the Testhouse family!
 This is my second blog in a series of posts aimed at sharing insights into things I have learned or experienced in my career in testing to date.
-If you find anything that sparks your interest or have follow up questions, then please do let me know.
+If you find anything that sparks your interest or have follow-up questions, then please let me know.

 It’s worth spending a few minutes exploring what mentorship is.
 If we turn to Wikipedia, we find this definition.

 “Mentorship is the influence, guidance, or direction given by a mentor.
-In an organizational setting, a mentor influences the personal and professional growth of a mentee.
-Most traditional mentorships involve having senior employees’ mentor more junior employees but mentors do not necessarily have to be more senior than the people they mentor.
+In an organisational setting, a mentor influences the personal and professional growth of a mentee.
+Most traditional mentorships involve having senior employees’ mentor more junior employees, but mentors do not necessarily have to be more senior than the people they mentor.
 What matters is that mentors have the experience that others can learn from.”

 I think this definition is great.
-I love the fact it uses influence, guidance and direction and ties this to the personal and professional growth of a mentee.
-I also really like the fact it calls out that mentors do NOT need to be more senior than the mentee, simply that they have experience others can learn from.
+I love the fact that it uses influence, guidance, and direction and ties this to the personal and professional growth of a mentee.
+I also really like the fact that it calls out that mentors do not need to be more senior than the mentee, simply because they have experience others can learn from.

-I realized that I need a mentor for the first time when I had my first job in the organisational Testing Strategy and needed some input from a more experienced practitioner, who could act as a sounding board for some of my ideas and challenges.
-Everyone is different but the following circumstances are often triggers for searching for a mentor:
+I realised that I needed a mentor for the first time when I had my first job in organisational testing strategy and needed some input from a more experienced practitioner who could act as a sounding board for some of my ideas and challenges.
+Everyone is different, but the following circumstances are often triggers for searching for a mentor:

-The last question to answer is where can I find a mentor?
-There a quite a few routes open to you, such as networking, word of mouth, conferences and meetups.
+The last question to answer is: Where can I find a mentor?
+There are quite a few routes open to you, such as networking, word of mouth, conferences, and meetups.
 People who speak at conferences are sharing their expertise freely and are sometimes willing to mentor industry peers.
-You can contact professional bodies such as the British Computer Society, and if appropriate, look internally, within your organisations, as management & leadership development programmes often require attendees to have a mentee as part of their own development.
-The Testing industry is full of helpful, supportive and well-connected people who can and do help.
-Use your connections to help you reach the right person
+You can contact professional bodies such as the British Computer Society and, if appropriate, look internally within your organisations, as management and leadership development programmes often require attendees to have a mentee as part of their own development.
+The testing industry is full of helpful, supportive, and well-connected people who can and do help.
+Use your connections to help you reach the right person.